mojzu/sso/docs/manual/01_introduction.md

 ### Token

-[JSON web tokens](jwt) used for time-limited authentication, produced for users from a user key.
+[JSON web tokens][jwt] used for time-limited authentication, produced for users from a user key.
 Revoking the key used to produce a token also revokes the token.
 Tokens have a type which determines what the token may be used for (e.g. single use reset password token).